LookLikeAPro/Angular2-React/README.md

 	npm install angular2-react --save
 	tsd install react react-dom --save

-Creating a react component (MyComponent.jsx):
+Creating a react component (MyComponent.tsx):

 	import React from "angular2-react/react";
 	// More conveinent than `import * as React from "react"`